basvdlei/ansible-role-mbsmanager/README.md

 Requirements
 ------------

+[Docker](https://www.docker.com/) needs to be installed and running on the target system.
+Ansible also needs [Docker SDK for Python].

 This role will download the given version of Server Software for Minecraft as found on: https://www.minecraft.net/en-us/download/server/bedrock You will need to agree with the legal documents (EULA and Privacy Policy) and change the